antrea-io/antrea/docs/contributors/code-generation.md

 `pkg/foo/bar/testing/mock_bar.go`, and you can import it via `pkg/foo/bar/testing`.

 Same as above, you can re-generate the mock source code (with `mockgen`) by invoking `make codegen`.
+Make sure that you commit your changes before running the script, and that you commit the generated code after running it.

 ## Generated Documentation